 Noxious Fumes By using this potion, the target takes 1d12 poison damage if they fail a Stamina saving throw.

 Rejuvenation Pill By using this potion, the creature regains 1d4 hit points.
-At the beginning of the creature’s turn the next round, they must roll 1d20 + 4 versus a DC of 11 to regain another 1d4 hit points.
+This acts exactly as the rejuvenation sigil spell.
 If they fail their check, the pill’s effects end prematurely.

-While under the benefits of this pill, the imbiber is resistant to poison damage.
-After one minute, this pill’s benefits end regardless if they succeeded on the required roll.

 Skill Extract By using this potion, the creature’s skill becomes greater, gaining a bonus to a single skill check

 Minor: Common, +2